alexproteomics/R4Core/day1-session2_Christian-Tobias/README.md

 - **The rawrr R Package: Direct Access to Orbitrap Data and Beyond**
 J. Proteome Res.
 Special Issue: Software Tools and Resources 2021 https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.0c00866

+- How to pronounce the package name the right way?](https://youtu.be/jBc2MniDBYw)